Leadership > James Dolan

 Mr. Dolan presently serves on Cablevision's board of directors and its executive committee, and is a member of MSG's board of directors.
 In addition, he serves on the board of AMC Networks Inc., which became a separate public company after its spin-off from Cablevision in June 2011, and consists of some of the country's most watched and recognized cable networks, including AMC, IFC, Sundance Channel and WE tv.

-Mr. Dolan is also on the board of directors of The Lustgarten Foundation, C-SPAN and the Breathe Easy Play Hard Foundation, and is a member of the New York University Steinhardt Dean's Council.
+Mr. Dolan is also on the boards of directors of The Lustgarten Foundation, the Breathe Easy Play Hard Foundation and Tribeca Enterprises, and is a member of the New York University Steinhardt Dean's Council.